deedeeck/autoforumposter/README.md

 ```
 * Once server is running, open a new terminal window and run get_remote_session_id.py to get selenium server session id
   * Eg of selenium server session id : 600b64f7ab85973f6392df872199f534
+  * Replace remote_session_id in poster.py with your selenium server session id
 * Assign your new chrome session in your script to use this session id via:
 ```
 driver.session_id = <<selenium server session id>>